-Like curry powders, there is no one recipe for Ras el Hanout, an outrageously aromatic spice blend with it’s roots coming from the Maghreb with influences from India.
+Like curry powders, there is no one recipe for Ras el Hanout, an outrageously aromatic North African spice blend with it’s roots coming from the Maghreb with influences from India.
 Perfect for tagines and a standard in Moroccan cooking.
 Interested?
-Let me show you how it’s made.
+Let me show you how I make my Ras el Hanout spice blend.

 Excluding Egypt, the Maghreb is basically an area that encompasses the western North African countries and those bordering the Mediterranean Sea.
 Those countries include Mauritania, Western Sahara, Morocco, Algeria, Tunisia and Libya.